gsi-upm/senpy/README.rst

 TO-DO
 -----

-* Instalation instructions
+* Installation instructions
-* Improve documentation and generate via Sphinx
+* Improve documentation and generate it with Sphinx
 * ReadTheDocs
 * Improve README